Amtrak Engineer Brandon Bostian To Stand Trial In Deadly 2015 Train Derailment In Port Richmond

 PHILADELPHIA (CBS) — Nearly seven years after the deadly Amtrak derailment in Philadelphia, the train’s engineer is going on trial.
 He’s facing numerous counts of manslaughter and could see jail time if convicted.

-Jury selection begins Thursday morning in the trial of Amtrak 188 Engineer Brandon Bostian.Crews Rescue 2 Workers Trapped In Trench In Villanova
+Jury selection begins Thursday morning in the trial of Amtrak 188 Engineer Brandon Bostian.Philadelphia Weather: Winter Storm To Bring Rain, Mix Of Sleet and Freezing Rain Overnight

 The landmark case strikes at the heart of events surrounding the 2015 railway disaster in the city’s Port Richmond section that left eight dead and injured scores.